LukeMS/keltor/rst/index.rst

 Forest, Cold Locations
 ***********************

-This random encounter table should be used for travel within the northern forests of the Middle Lands.
-On the map these areas are marked by fir trees, see the section "About the Maps" for marker information.
+This random encounter table should be used for travel within the northern forests of the `Middle Lands`_.
+On the map these areas are marked by fir trees, see the section `"About the Maps" <About the Maps_>`_ for marker information.

 The encounter chance for this area is 1 in 6 and should be checked once a day.